ropensci/tidyqpcr/paper.md

 There is a critical need for rigorous analysis and reporting of qPCR experiments, codified  in the [minimum information for publication of quantitative real-time PCR experiments (MIQE) guidelines](https://academic.oup.com/clinchem/article/55/4/611/5631762) [@Bustin:2009].
 Yet it is common for qPCR to be analysed either by closed-source software supplied by the manufacturers of PCR machines, or by highly variable, in-house analysis scripts that have not been peer-reviewed.
-Some open-source libraries for qPCR analysis are available, notably qpcR [@Spiess:2018] and pcr [@Ahmed:2018]. qpcR is a feature rich but minimally documented qPCR analysis package relying on an object-oriented approach using S4 classes. pcr is a more user friendly qPCR analysis package based on the tidyverse suite of generic data-science tools using the paradigm of tidy data (spreadsheet-like rectangular data frames).
+Some open-source libraries for qPCR analysis are available, notably qpcR [@Spiess:2018] and pcr [@Ahmed:2018]. qpcR is a feature rich qPCR analysis package relying on an object-oriented approach using S4 classes. pcr is a less extensive qPCR analysis package based on the tidyverse suite of generic data-science tools using the paradigm of tidy data (spreadsheet-like rectangular data frames).
-However, both packages assume extensive prior R knowledge, overlook best-practices in qPCR experiments and focus entirely on late stage analysis.
+However, available packages either assume extensive prior R knowledge, overlook best-practices in qPCR experiments, or lack extensive documentation.
-This has created a need for a qPCR analysis package that integrates with the user-friendly tidyverse, encourages the use of MIQE best-practice compliant experimental design and provides detailed example analysis pipelines as R vignettes.
+There remains a need for a qPCR analysis package that integrates with the user-friendly tidyverse, encourages the use of MIQE best-practice compliant experimental design, and provides detailed example analysis pipelines as R vignettes.

 Our package, tidyqpcr, addresses the need for best-practice, novice-friendly qPCR analysis in the tidyverse paradigm. tidyqpcr aims to be: